Learning a Large Neighborhood Search Algorithm for Mixed Integer Programs: Results

 \subsection{Ablation Study}

-We perform ablations to evaluate how the two main components of our approach contribute to its performance.
+We evaluate how the two main components of our approach contribute to its performance.
 We consider four variants in which the initial assignment is given by either SCIP or Neural Diving, and neighborhood search is done using either Random Neighborhood Selection or Neural Neighborhood Selection.
 Figure~\ref{fig:gap_ablation} shows that, on all datasets except Neural Network Verification and MIPLIB, the average primal gap becomes worse without Neural Diving.
 This is true regardless of whether we use NNS or RNS.
-For MIPLIB, ND + NNS finishes with the best mean primal gap, but is worse at intermediate running times.
+For MIPLIB, ND + NNS finishes with the best average primal gap, but is worse at intermediate running times.
 For Neural Network Verification, SCIP turns out to be better than Neural Diving for providing the initial assignment.
 NNS is crucial, achieving roughly a $100\times$ lower gap than SCIP + RNS.
 While the relative contribution of Neural Diving and Neural Neighborhood Selection to our approach's performance depends on the dataset, it is clear across all datasets that learning is necessary to achieve the best performance.